 NOTE If you are working with an NVivo Collaboration Server project, you control access to your project by adding users to project user groups and by enabling or disabling 'guest access'.
 Control access to an NVivo Collaboration Server project

 NVivo Collaboration Server allows simultaneous multi-user access—this means that everyone in your team can work on the same project at the same time.
 Team members can code, annotate, and link content at the same time.

 NVivo Collaboration Server project user profiles are linked to Windows user accounts.
 In an NVivo Collaboration Server project, the Project Owner controls who can view or modify the project.
 Users are authenticated when they connect to NVivo Collaboration Server, and when they connect to a project.

 'Edit mode' ensures that team members do not make conflicting changes to content.
 When you have a file open in edit mode, you have exclusive control of the content—other users can view the file, but they cannot edit, code, annotate or link the content.
 Edit mode also prevents conflicting changes to maps and reports.

 The Project Owner can open the project exclusively, locking out all other users.
 This is necessary when importing structure or content from another project.
 It can also be useful if you are making large scale changes and want to be certain you can reverse your changes using the undo function.

 Make sure that all team members who are working on a shared project are using the same version of NVivo.
-NVivo for Teams can host projects in NVivo 12, NVivo 11 and NVivo 10 formats.
+NVivo Collaboration Server can host projects in NVivo (Release 1.2), NVivo 12, NVivo 11 and NVivo 10 formats.